ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-mppic.md

 ## Twirling Critic { #mppi-twirling-critic }

-This critic penalizes unnecessary ‘twisting’ with holonomic vehicles.
+This critic penalizes unnecessary 'twisting' with holonomic vehicles.
 It adds a constraint on the rotation angle to keep it consistent.

 ### **`cost_weight`**